jwang1122/python1/doc/mistakes.md

 # Mistakes in Python Class
 ## My mistakes

+❌The Unit test cannot be run!
+✔️You can only run unit test by clicking **Testing** icon on left tool bar.

 * ❌TypeError due to input string
 ```output
 Traceback (most recent call last):